Derafu Routing - Complete Usage Guide

 Parameter Validation: Use regex constraints for better security.

-// Ensure ID is numeric. $router->addRoute('/users/{id:\d+}', 'UserController@show'); // Validate username format. $router->addRoute('/users/{username:[a-z0-9_-]+}', 'UserController@profile');
+// Ensure ID is numeric. $router->addRoute('/users/{id:\d+}', 'UserController::show', name: 'users.show'); // Validate username format. $router->addRoute('/users/{username:[a-z0-9_-]+}', 'UserController::profile', name: 'users.profile');

 -